 Beyond carer's leave: creating inclusive workplaces

-The newly implemented Carer's Leave Act, which took effect on April 6th, 2024 means that an estimated two million employees who currently juggle paid employment and caring responsibilities will be able to take up a week of unpaid Carer’s Leave.
+The Carer’s Leave Act, which came into effect on April 6th, 2024, now allows an estimated two million employees who juggle paid work and caring responsibilities to take up to one week of unpaid leave each year."

-Much like the new flexible working legislation, this is a step in the right direction, however, it’s not enough.
+Much like the flexible working legislation introduced in 2023, this is a step in the right direction — but it's not enough.

 As the number of people taking on care responsibilities continues to rise, there's an urgent need for workplaces to become more accommodating to carers.
 Beyond simply offering carer's leave, there must be a fundamental shift to create more inclusive environments where carers feel not only valued but also fully supported in all their responsibilities.